tychart/BYU-CS-224-LABS/bomb-prep.md

 Repeat this until the first `add` instruction is executed inside the `fun` function.
 The `si` command will step *into* functions, whereas the `ni` command will also step a single assembly instruction, but will step *over* function calls.

-What value is not in %rax?
+What value is put in %rax?
 What value is on top of the stack?

 9. Now let's continue to run the program.
 To finish the function we are in, type